 The young women of MND enroll in College Prep, Honors or Advanced Placement courses during their high school journey.
 Our faculty consists of experts in their fields who utilize state-of-the-art technology and innovative teaching methods to take MND students to new heights.

-MND’s faculty is ready to challenge, inspire and help you achieve academic success.
+MND’s faculty and staff is ready to challenge, inspire and help you achieve academic success.

-The Mount Notre Dame English Department curriculum is intended to encourage the development of practical, imaginative, cognitive and affective skills.
-Based on the language arts model of reading, writing, grammar and vocabulary study, it attempts to enrich the lives of Mount Notre Dame students by empowering them to:
+The Mount Notre Dame English Department curriculum is intended to encourage the development of practical, imaginative, collaborative, cognitive and affective skills.
+Based on the language arts model of reading, writing, research, grammar, communication and vocabulary study, it attempts to enrich the lives of Mount Notre Dame students by empowering them to: